pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 }
 ```

-Well, so the `ok` field is set to `true` when everything is good, and we have an array `result` with the list of `limit` latest transactions.
-Now let's look at one single transaction:
+When everything works correctly, the `ok` field is set to `true` when everything is good, and the `result` array contains the latest transactions up to the specified `limit`.
+Now, let's examine a single transaction:

 ```json
 {